Chemical-Free Aussie Beekeeper Cautions Beeswax Candle Users… Learn What High Demand For Local Beeswax Is Doing To The Bees.

 Mr Blamire said, “Natural and organic product lovers might be shocked if they knew the truth about many of the beeswax products available today.
-Even when the beeswax comes from my own chemical free organic hives, I’m still very cautious and careful about the quality of wax we use.”
+Even when the beeswax comes from my own chemical free organic hives, I’m still very cautious and careful about the quality of the wax.”

 So what could be wrong with such an incredible wax made by the honey bee, one of the most amazing creatures on planet earth?
 Is this beekeeper a vegan, animal loving eco warrior who won’t use or consume anything produced from or by an animal out of principle?
 We asked him, this is what he said, “No, I’m not vegan but I do think there’s a lot to be said for a plant based diet.
 And I’m not an animal activist… But I love bees and they’re in trouble.
 And when the bees are in trouble, we are in trouble”.

-What makes this story even more interesting is that Chris is not just an organic beekeeper… he is also owner of the renowned bespoke aromatherapy candle maker Lemon Canary, based on the Gold Coast.
+What makes this story even more interesting is that Chris is not just an organic beekeeper… he also has a background in natural candles.

-Chris went on to say, “It would be easier to go with public perception and offer unlimited beeswax candles to our customers, everyone seems to love beeswax and I produce it from my own hives.
-But I won’t do it unless it’s sustainable, its not good for the bees and there are hidden health concerns natural product lovers aren’t aware of with a lot of the beeswax being offered and I’m not just talking about the imported beeswax from China”.
+Chris went on to say, “It’s much easier for candle makers to go with public perception and offer unlimited numbers beeswax candles to their customers.
+There is a large number of beeswax loving customers in the market and they are often prepared to pay a premium so it’s good business.
+I produce beeswax from my own organic beehives but I don’t think we should take the wax unless it’s sustainable.
+In most cases taking excessive beeswax or using imported beeswax is not good for local bees.
+There are hidden health concerns natural product lovers aren’t aware of with a lot of the beeswax being offered and I’m not just talking about imported beeswax from China”.

 With plenty of passion and urgency Chris went on to explain the three aspects he believes we must consider in the wax debate… 1.
-Whats best for us?
-2. Whats best for the bees? and 3.
-What’s best for the bees is what’s best for us!
+Whats best for the bees?
+2. What’s best for us? and 3.
+What’s best for the bees is most often what’s best for us!

 The discussion that followed was eye opening to say the least.
 We discussed the use of chemicals inside of beehives, in particular the way many beekeepers use fipronil traps to control a very common beehive pest called the hive beetle.
 Fipronil is a broad based insecticide used on most household pests, from cockroaches to termites.
 In a beehive, this chemical is transferred to the wax by the feet of the beetle after passing through the trap.